 If there is not sufficient documentation to apply the exception, US Soccer will deny the ITC Request application, and the player will be prevented from participating in any ’official’ matches.
 An ’official’ match is defined by FIFA as any match that leads toward a national championship, and US Soccer further defines it as any match that counts in your league standings.

-Please contact the USSF Registrar, Mike Gorman at USSF with any questions.
+Please contact the USSF Registrar, Alex Greenman at USSF with any questions.

 This process was updated on March 9, 2015.